pleasefindmethis.com

 1. Start with the plain request

-Write the sentence a helper would recognize: help me find this exact item, where can I buy this, or please help me find this.
+Write the sentence another person would recognize: help me find this exact item, where can I buy this, or please help me find this.

 2. Add must-match details

-List the color, size, label, pattern, model, dimensions, material, compatibility, or condition details that would make a lead valid.
+List the color, size, label, pattern, model, dimensions, material, compatibility, or condition details that would make a clue useful.

 3. Share what already failed